 What Is Life Skills Training?

-Life skills are the tools you have, learn, and need to possess to navigate everyday life’s many challenges successfully.
-These skills come naturally to some people, while in others, the opposite is often true.
+Life skills are the tools you possess to navigate everyday life’s many challenges successfully.
+These skills come naturally to some people, but most people must learn and develop them over time.
 Life skills training is a way to build knowledge, learn, and understand how and when to harness these skills.
-A life skills training for adults program will accomplish this through a mix of education and practice.
+A life skills training program for adults will accomplish this through a mix of education and practice.

 Which Life Skills Are Important To Learn in Addiction Recovery?

-There are several key life skills that are universally relevant to people of all ages.
-Some of what you will learn in life skills for adults aftercare program include the following:
+There are several essential life skills that are universally relevant to people of all ages.
+Some of what you will learn in our life skills training program in Boston, MA include the following:

 We communicate by what we say and what we don’t say.
 One of the most vital life skills is understanding the weight carried by how we communicate with the people around us every day.
 Some of the communication skills you may acquire include: